 Heavy drinking will increase the risk of certain diseases.
 It can cause permanent damage to brain, liver, heart and other organs.
 Drinking during pregnancy may cause fetal alcohol syndrome.
 Studies have proven using alcohol increases the risk of auto accidents, physical injuries and suicide.

 Failure to medically manage alcohol withdrawal syndrome has been known to cause permanent brain damage or even death.
-The toxic effect of alcohol dependency on the central nervous system during withdrawal necessitates professional intervention in a hospital setting with emergency services available.
+The toxic effect of alcohol dependency on the central nervous system during withdrawal necessitates professional intervention.
+Withdrawal is best done in a hospital setting with emergency services available.
 Consequently, self-medication or going “cold turkey” to try to beat an addiction to alcohol is not condoned by any medical professional.
-Seeking treatment at an alcohol rehabilitation center is the best method for dealing with withdrawal and beginning recovery from alcoholism.
+Seeking treatment at an alcohol rehabilitation center is the best method for dealing with withdrawal and beginning recovery.